PoisotLab/ms_metaweb_perspectives/README.md

-Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories *potential* interactions between species for a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories *potential* interactions between species for a spatially delimited area (and so captures the
+$\gamma$ diversity of interactions).
 The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.*
-@Wood2015EffSpa], from any of these local networks.
+@Wood2015EffSpa] and complexity [see *e.g.* @Galiana2022EcoNet], from any of
+these local networks.
 These local networks (capturing the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
-Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy].
+Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy]; this information can help evaluate the ability of ecological assemblages to withstand the effects of, for example, climate change [@Fricke2022EffDef].
 These local networks may be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
 This has been done for example for tree-galler-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod